Bemeier/bmek/README.md

 Both hot-swap sockets and permanent soldering are supported.
 Connector is USB-C, and is confirmed to also work with USB-C to USB-C cables.

 The PCB design was based on the schematics from the [Goldfish](https://github.com/Dr-Derivative/Goldfish) controller.
-PCB source files will be released later.

-## BOM

-All Gerber & BOM files needed for ordering at JLCPCB are under `pcb/jlcpcb`.
-It can be ordered with pick-and-place.
+All Gerber & BOM files needed for ordering at JLCPCB are under [pcb/jlcpcb](https://github.com/Bemeier/bmek/tree/master/pcb/jlcpcb).
+It can be ordered with pick-and-place assembly.
 SMD part costs from jlcpcb quotation (ordering 5 PCBs with pick & place).
 Only top-mounted LEDs (optional), hot-swap sockets (optional) and USB-C connector need to be ordered separately and soldered by hand.
-Ordering 5 boards, the cost comes around to ~12$, including assembly (excluding USB-C connector and other optional parts).
+When ordering 5 boards (MOQ), the cost comes out to ~12$ per board, including assembly, but excluding USB-C connector and other optional parts.

+PCB source files will be released at a later point.

+### BOM

 **Part**|**#**|**Part ID**|**Cost**|**Total**
 :-----:|:-----:|:-----:|:-----:|:-----: